A Eucharistic Community joined to worship, serve and know God.

 Saint Callistus religious education program does not discriminate on the basis of race, sex, national origin, religion, physical or mental challenges.

 Any family that is registered in Saint Callistus parish may enroll their children in the catechetical program.
 In order for their children to be admitted, the family must complete the appropriate registration and student information forms and indicate that they have read and accept the policies contained in this handbook.
-Parent are also required to fill out a health form on each of the children they seek to enroll in the program.
+Parents are also required to fill out a health form on each of the children they seek to enroll in the program.

 A general registration session for all children not already attending religious education class will be held in September.
 Families who wish to enroll their children at other times during the year may do so by contacting the religious education leader.

-BOOKS AND MATERIAL
+BOOKS AND MATERIALS

 BAPTISMAL CERTIFICATES